Quick Answer: What Are Attorneys General Robocall Warning Letters?

 Information Request

-The message contains an instruction where a key can be pressed or an operator can be spoken to in order to give information such as personal information, credit card information, or a social security number.
+The message contains an instruction where a key can be pressed, or an operator can be spoken to in order to give information such as personal information, credit card information, or a Social Security number.

 Spoofed Number